Muhaiminul97/Muhaiminul97/README.md

 - 👀 I’m interested in Software Automation Testing
 - 🌱 I’m currently learning Mobile App Testing
 - 💞️ I’m looking to collaborate on Web Automation testing
-- 📫 How to reach me Send an email to muhaiminul3048@gmail.com
+- 📫 How to reach me: Send an email to muhaiminul3048@gmail.com

 <!---
 Muhaiminul97/Muhaiminul97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.